Presentation of the programme

 - Global Value Chains, Production Models, and Professional Relations (Lille–Buenos Aires–Madrid–Lille)

-- Labor Regulation and Sustainable and Inclusive Organization Management (Lille–Rome–Laval–Lille)
+- Labor Regulation and Sustainable and Inclusive Organization Management (Lille–Rome–Quebec–Lille)

 Each track includes a sub-programme dedicated to analyzing public policies and the network of actors involved in the various fields of expertise, tailored to labor market needs and future employment trends.
 These three tracks were developed according to the academic specialization of each university and their connections with the professional world.